 Are You Suffering From Physical And Emotional Intimacy Issues?
 Learn Where To Get Help

-Intimacy issues develop as a result of attachment styles that form in early childhood, relationship history, mental health, and others.
+Intimacy issues develop due to attachment styles in early childhood, relationship history, mental health, and others.

-People who suffer from issues with intimacy often have trouble getting close to others both physically and emotionally.
-Because of their issues with proximity, people may believe that the person with intimacy issues has no desire to interact or engage on a deeper level.
+People who suffer from intimacy issues often have trouble getting close to others both physically and emotionally.
+People may believe that intimacy issues have no desire to interact or engage deeper because of their proximity issues.
 In most cases, this isn't true.
-People with intimacy issues are often paralyzed by their fears, whether it be rejection, the avoidance of a painful loss, or some other factor.
+People with intimacy issues are often paralyzed by their fears, whether it be rejection, avoiding a painful loss, or some other factor.